 Myth 1: You Must Clean the Umbilical Cord With Alcohol

-Many new parents believe that cleaning the umbilical cord with alcohol is necessary for proper care.
-However, research indicates that using alcohol can actually delay the healing process.
-Alcohol can irritate the delicate tissue of the umbilical stump, leading to increased discomfort for your baby.
-Instead, gentle cleaning with plain water is sufficient to keep the area clean.
-It’s important to keep the stump dry and exposed to air, allowing it to heal naturally.
-While it’s understandable to want to do everything right for your newborn, trusting your instincts and following updated guidelines can ease your worries.
-Focus on observing the stump for any signs of infection, and consult your pediatrician if you have concerns.
+Many new parents believe cleaning the umbilical cord with alcohol is necessary.
+Research shows the opposite: alcohol can actually slow the healing process.
+It irritates the delicate tissue of the umbilical stump, which adds discomfort for your baby.
+Plain water is enough to keep the area clean.
+The real goal is to keep the stump dry and exposed to air so it heals on its own.
+Focus on watching the stump for any signs of infection, and check in with your pediatrician if anything looks off.
+The American Academy of Pediatrics recommends the same approach: keep it clean, keep it dry, and skip the antiseptics.

 Fact 1: Air Exposure Is Beneficial for Healing

-While it might seem counterintuitive, allowing the umbilical cord stump to be exposed to air is essential for promoting healing.
-Air exposure helps the stump dry out, reduces moisture, and minimizes the risk of infection.
-Here’s why you should embrace air time for your baby’s cord:
+Allowing the umbilical cord stump to be exposed to air is one of the best things you can do to support healing.
+Air exposure helps the stump dry out, reduces moisture, and lowers the risk of infection.
+Here’s why air time matters for your baby’s cord:

 - Enhances drying: A dry stump heals faster.